pts/ppfiletagger/README.txt

 Please note that the extended attribute `user.mmfs.tags' has special
 significance: it is the whitespace-separated list of tags (keywords) associated to the file.
-You can use the characters a-zA-Z0-9_: in tag names.
+In tag names you can use the characters a-zA-Z0-9_ (and also all non-ASCII Unicode characters, encoded as UTF-8).
 Tag names are case preserving, tag search is case sensitive.
-See more information about tag syntax later.
+See more info about tag syntax later.

 Download https://github.com/pts/ppfiletagger/archive/master.zip , extract
 it, and cd into the ppfiletagger-master directory: